Liftwo/unknown/README.md

 > 📙 中文說明接在英文之後。

-# 🧩 UnKnown - Digital Board Game Implementation
+# 🧩 UnKnown - Digital Board Game

 A digital adaptation of the multiplayer strategy board game *UnKnown*, inspired by **The Devil's Plan 2**.
 This game supports both human and AI players, featuring dynamic cube movement and complex chain-rule interactions.